 We also complement each other such that Joey may come up with the idea and we handle the programming and execution, with step by step details.
 Since he is also a hands-on guy, he would often times get involved in fine-tuning the plans and seeing thru the implementation.

-strattera 25 mg for sale cheap cheap Q2: Go Negosyo holds many conferences, recognitions and book launches yearly with tens of thousands of people attending.
+Q2: Go Negosyo holds many conferences, recognitions and book launches yearly with tens of thousands of people attending.
 What do you think are critical success factors to get things done as planned?

 Partnership.
 Partnership with several sectors and stakeholders, like minded entrepreneurs, corporate partners, institutions like PFA AFFI, government, NGOs, media networks like DZRH PTV4 Businessworld Philstar Inquirer Rappler, Mansmith and Fielders and entrep gurus, functional experts and mentors like you or what we call Go Negosyo Angelpreneurs who all believe in our cause of empowering others to level-up.
 We also developed special partnership with schools, youth organizations, micro entrep organizations and various groups which would send delegates who they know can benefit from our programs.
 We also enjoy the support of youth volunteers and partner-school organizations for the big summits we conduct.